Skip to content

 • Career-building and professional development opportunities

-Once you write this section, save it and add it to the end of all your future postings.
+Once you write this section, save it and add it to the end of all your future employment openings.
+Here’s an example of what your electrical company description could look like: postings.
 Here’s an example of what your electrical company description could look like:

 READ MORE: How to build a business where employees want to work

-Make sure to tell candidates how to apply for your electrician job posting, whether that’s by email or an online application form when you post on job boards like Indeed.
+Always tell candidates how to apply for your electrician job posting, whether that’s by email or an online application form on job boards like Indeed.

 Clearly state the application deadline, whether you need a resume and cover letter, and any extra information you need like references or shift preferences.